great-expectations/great_expectations/docs/getting_started.rst

     $ pip install great_expectations

 (You may want to deploy within a virtual environment.
-If you're not familiar with pip, virtual environments, notebooks, or git, please see Supporting Resources below for links to tutorials.)
+If you're not familiar with pip, virtual environments, notebooks, or git, please see Supporting resources for links to tutorials.)

 From there, follow these steps to deploy Great Expectations.